madkins23/go-slog/verify/README.md

 ---

-[^1]: The `--debug` flag and `Debugf` function are defined in the `test` package in this repository.

-[^2]: An additional argument is that using a non-JSON output is generally only done when writing/testing/debugging code manually and doesn't require the verification level as JSON output which is generally done to support downstream processing of logs.
+[^1]: An additional argument is that using a non-JSON output is generally only done when writing/testing/debugging code manually and doesn't require the verification level as JSON output which is generally done to support downstream processing of logs.

-[^3]: Respect to the handler's author, I'm not picking on you, I just need an example here. :wink:
+[^2]: Respect to the handler's author, I'm not picking on you, I just need an example here. :wink:

-[^4]: I am lazy.
+[^3]: I am lazy.